 Even with an abstract object like democracy, the same procedure would be valid: it becomes a concept once we form the idea in our brain, and it may be represented linguistically by the word/the term democracy.

-Concept systems
+2.2

 Whenever we are presented with an object, we automatically perceive its position in some kind of organised system – provided, of course, that experience tells us where it belongs.
 In the case of democracy, a concept known to most people, it would automatically be placed in our mind as a “type of government” – i.e. we would conceive it as belonging to the level right below the concept government.
 Therefore, utilising concept systems is an extremely valuable and useful exercise in many contexts.